 He was named as one of the Poetry Book Society's Next Generation Poets in 2004.
 Mandeville (2008), a collection of poems inspired by the medieval travel-writer Sir John Mandeville, received outstanding reviews in The Observer and The Guardian.
 His collection of short stories, Singing a Man to Death (Cinnamon), was shortlisted for the Wales Book of the Year Award in 2013.
 His latest novel, The Book of the Needle (Cinnamon, 2014) is set in Wales and London in the seventeenth century.

 His poetic version of The Mabinogi was published by Faber and Faber in June 2017, and was chosen for the 2017 Exchange Bookcase.
-His most recently collection of poetry, Wing, (Faber and Faber, 2020) is an astonishing and meticulous exploration of the richness of nature.
+His most recently collection of poetry, Wing, (Faber and Faber, 2020) is an astonishing and meticulous exploration of the richness of nature, and is chosen to our 2020–21 Bookcase.